-Technician - to provide increased support to our teaching and research instrumentation and also supporting health and safety requirements and building safety equipment.
-Zena Lauzon colleague.
+Instrumentation Technician - to provide

+increased support to our teaching and research instrumentation and also supporting health and safety requirements and building safety equipment.
+Zena Lauzon and she has been a wonderful colleague.
 Barb brought a high degree of professionalism, commitment, and expertise to the department.
 Not only did Barb provide primary support to departmental advancement activities, strategic support and advice to our Department Head and me but she also supervised the Main Office operations.
 Barb's dedication and unwavering support to the department will be missed by all faculty, staff and students.
 A search is underway to fill this role.